Philipuss1/Typtiza/README.md

 # Typtiza
-Pixel Art Chat Software
+Chat App

-This is a chat program, that allows you to talk to up to one other person.
-The server, allowing for this to happen, is almost always offline, so don't expect for this to work.
+Just a regular chat app.
+The server is almost always offline, so don't expect this to work.
-The UI and font is 100% made by me.
-You may want to use MSYS2 as a compiler, or it might not find the needed .dll's.
+You may want to use MSYS2 as a compiler, otherwise you may lack some .dll's.
-This has the ability to send messages and files.
-There is a custom UI for file browsing and there are some commands (that I can't remember) as well.
+Pretty basic - you can send messages and files (I say basic, but it took quite a bit to make).